-The surrounding work environment affects visual fatigue.
+Your surrounding work environment can cause visual fatigue.
 Reducing glare and ensuring appropriate lighting can reduce the stress on your eyes.

-- Changing the position of any light source that is causing glare
+- Change the position of any light source that is causing glare

-- Fitting light sources with appropriate diffusers or lampshades
+- Fit light sources with appropriate diffusers or lampshades

-- Using curtains or blinds to minimize glare from direct sunlight
+- Use curtains or blinds to minimize glare from direct sunlight

-- Adjusting the position of your display to be perpendicular to the source of light or windows.
+- Adjust the position of your display to be perpendicular to the source of light or windows.

 Break Times - Take some time away from the screen, especially if you are working for long periods of time.
-Generally, taking short breaks (5–15 mins) after 1–2 hours of continuous computer work is recommended.
+Generally, taking short breaks (say for 5–15 mins) after 1–2 hours of continuous computer work is recommended.
 Shorter, frequent breaks provide more benefit than long breaks.

-Looking at Distant Objects - Users often blink less when using a display.
-To minimize eye strain and dryness, rest your eyes periodically by focusing on objects that are far away.
+Looking at Distant Objects - Rest your eyes periodically by focusing on objects that are far away.

-Eye and Neck Exercises – Specific exercises, such as those described below, can reduce eye strain and prevent the early onset of musculo-skeletal disorders.
-You should repeat these exercises often.
-However, if symptoms persist, it is recommended you consult a physician.
+Eye and Neck Exercises – Specific exercises can reduce eye strain and prevent musculoskeletal disorders, such as Carpal Tunnel Syndrome and tendonitis.
+However, if symptoms persist, you should consult a physician.

-- Alternate looking up and looking down while keeping the body and head upright.
+- Alternate looking up and looking down while keeping your body and head upright.

 - Slowly roll your eyes to look to the left and right.

-- Roll eyes to look at objects on the upper right corner and then on lower right.
+- Roll your eyes to look at objects on the upper right corner and then on the lower right.
 Do the same thing to look at objects on the upper left and lower left.

-- Relax arm at the side.
-Bend head forward to slightly stretch the neck.
+- Bend your head forward to stretch your neck slightly.
 Hold for five seconds.

-- Relax arm at the side.
-Turn head to the right and hold for five seconds.
-Then turn head to the left and hold for five seconds.
+- Turn your head to the right and hold for five seconds.
+Then turn to the left and hold for five seconds.

-- Relax arm at the side.
-Swing head to the left and hold for five seconds.
-Then swing head to the right and hold for five seconds.
+- Tilt your head to the left and hold for five seconds.
+Then tilt your head to the right and hold for five seconds.